Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
-Category5.TV addon Offical Stable for Kodi (version 1.0.12).
+Category5.TV addon Offical Development for Kodi (version 1.0.12).

 Watch all the episodes from the Category5 TV Network at your leisure, as well as the weekly live episodes of Category5 Technology TV.